Developing a food poverty alliance

 - Ensuring that an alliance can both deliver projects, but also feedback experiences to shape local and national policy.

 How are food poverty alliances developing sustainable activities?

-There are a number of examples of how alliances in the Food Power network are developing their approach to sustainability:
+There are a number of examples of how alliances are developing their approach to sustainability:

-- Considering whether the alliance could develop into a Sustainable Food Cities partnership
+- Considering whether the alliance could develop into a Sustainable Food Places partnership.

 Further advice on sustainability of alliances, partnerships or networks

 Sustainable Food Places has a number of useful guides on different aspects of developing local networks: